fastify/fastify/docs/Reference/Server.md

 fastify.listen(3000)
 ```

 Internally Fastify uses the API of Node core HTTP server, so if you are using a custom server you must be sure to have the same API exposed.
-If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.<br/>
+If not, you can enhance the server instance inside the `serverFactory` function before the `return` statement.

 ### `jsonShorthand`
 <a name="schema-json-shorthand"></a>